Everything You Need to Know About the Grammy Awards Voting Process

 How Can I Find Out the Winners of the Grammy Awards?

-The 2018 Grammy Awards are scheduled to take place on Jan.
-28 in New York City.
-The televised portion of the ceremony will air live from Madison Square Garden at 7:30PM ET, while a pre-telecast Premiere Ceremony will take place at 3PM ET, at the Theater at Madison Square Garden.
+The 2020 Grammy Awards are scheduled to take place on Jan.
+26 at the Staples Center in Los Angeles, Calif.
+The televised portion of the ceremony will air live on CBS at 8PM ET, while a pre-telecast Premiere Ceremony will take place earlier in the day and be available to stream online as it happens.

-7 Country Artists Who Deserved All-Genre Nominations at the 2018 Grammy Awards
+Country Artists With the Most Grammy Awards Wins